-Jenny is well known for her role in promoting sustainable agriculture, particularly in Gippsland where she and her husband run a 680ha beef and sheep property.
+Jenny is well known for her role in promoting sustainable, productive agriculture, particularly in Gippsland where she and her husband run a 680ha (1500dse) beef and sheep property.

-Jenny lives in Tarwin Lower with her husband Paul and three children: Clive (21), James (20) and Alexandra (16).
+Jenny lives in Tarwin Lower with her husband Paul and their three children are now spread around the world: Clive (28), James (26) and Alexandra (22).
 Her passions – apart from sustainable agriculture – include horses, travelling, delicious food, reading, family and friends.